-A simple and popular breakfast in the 1800s, this dish was prepared with popcorn (yes, that popcorn), milk and a sweetener like a sprinkle of sugar.
+A simple and popular breakfast in the 1800s, this dish was prepared with popcorn (yes, that popcorn), milk, and a sweetener, such as a sprinkle of sugar.
 In fact, Ella Ervilla Eaton Kellogg—the wife of cornflake inventor John Harvey Kellogg, whose brother W.K.
 Kellogg founded the Kellogg Company—even suggested in her 1893 book Science in the Kitchen that "ground pop corn is considered a delectable dish eaten with milk or cream."
-It was easy to make, and now that popcorn is touted for its health benefits, a fun sure-to-please breakfast cereal to make at home today.
+It was easy to make, and now that popcorn is touted for its health benefits, it's a fun, sure-to-please breakfast cereal to make at home today.

 The breakfast of champions in Pennsylvania Dutch country, scrapple was a common morning meal during periods of war, thanks to its cheap parts.
 It was typically made with pork, cornmeal, flour, buckwheat flour, and spices, and formed into a patty.
 It is still served in Pennsylvania and neighboring states but fallen out of favor elsewhere.

 S.O.S.
 Creamed Beef